-At the end of both trials, the rider filled out a questionnaire to provide subjective feedback.
-The questions concerned the intensity of the external steering action, the controllability of such an action by an inexperienced rider during everyday riding, taking back control of the motorcycle after the activation, and whether he seconded or opposed the external action.
+At the end of each trial, the rider filled out a questionnaire to provide subjective feedback.
+The questions, relative globally to the four runs of the trial, concerned the intensity of the external steering action, the controllability of such an action by an inexperienced rider during everyday riding, taking back control of the motorcycle after the activation, and whether he seconded or opposed the external action.
+The answer to each question consisted of a value between 0 and 10.